HazyResearch/deepdive/doc/example-spouse.md

 extraction of _structured information_ from _unstructured or 'dark' data_ such as web pages, text documents, images, etc.
 While DeepDive can be used as a more general platform for statistical learning and data processing, most of the tooling described herein has been built for this type of use case, based on our experience of successfully applying DeepDive to [a variety of real-world problems of this type](showcase/apps.md).

-In this setting, our goal is to take in a set of unstructured (and/or structured) inputs, and populate a relation database table with extracted outputs, along with marginal probabilities for each extraction representing DeepDive's confidence in the extraction.
+In this setting, our goal is to take in a set of unstructured (and/or structured) inputs, and populate a relational database table with extracted outputs, along with marginal probabilities for each extraction representing DeepDive's confidence in the extraction.
 More formally, we write a DeepDive application to extract mentions of _relations_ and their constituent _entities_ or _attributes_, according to a specified schema; this task is often referred to as **_relation extraction_**.*
 Accordingly, we'll walk through an example scenario where we wish to extract mentions of two people being spouses from news articles.